lucky-sideburn/kubeinvaders/README.md

 It is part of the Cloud Native Computing Foundation's (CNCF) landscape in the Observability and Analysis - Chaos Engineering section (https://landscape.cncf.io/).

+Some companies use it for marketing at tech conferences in DevOps & SRE.
+For example at [𝗗𝗲𝗰𝗼𝗺𝗽𝗶𝗹𝗲𝗗 𝟮𝟬𝟮𝟱](https://www.linkedin.com/posts/cloud-%26-heat-technologies-gmbh_kubeinvaders-onpremise-managedkubernetes-activity-7293538807906258946-YtKV?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAkOMNYBK7j_raLIIJBfs2RBA94_sK4Yeyg)

 Launch the demo at this link: https://kubeinvaders.platformengineering.it/

 The teams at Platform Engineering (https://platformengineering.it/) and DevOps Tribe (https://devopstribe.it/) back this project.
 They provide enterprise-grade features and SRE experts to help customers verify the resilience of their Kubernetes infrastructure.